async-labs/builderbook/README.md

 ## Features

 - **Publish from Github**</br>
-Write books, documentation, etc, in Markdown and store it all in a Github repository.
-Builder Book connects with your repo to publish the docs to your website.
+Write your books, documentation, tutorials, and blog posts in Markdown, and store them all in a Github repository.
+Builder Book connects with your Github repo to publish documents to your website.

 - **Search and Bookmark**</br>
 Built-in search bar and bookmark feature for readers to find keywords in your docs and keep track of where they left off.

 - **Sell with Stripe**</br>
-Integrated with Stripe API so you can sell books with your own Stripe account.
+Integrated with Stripe API, so you can sell books with your own Stripe account.

 - **Google Login**</br>
 Readers can easily sign up with their Google account to purchase books.